 Business Journeys Milestones

 A milestone is an event marking a significant stage in a business workflow.
 For example, in a loan application, the first milestone might be a user submitting a loan application.
 The second milestone might be document verification, followed by credit approval, insurance underwriting, and finally, loan approval.
-Do not duplicate milestones.
+All milestones are mandatory; do not duplicate milestones.

 The events in milestones are sequential.
 You need to create each milestone in the order that the event occurs.
 For example, in a loan Business Journey, a credit approval milestone cannot precede the loan application milestone.